distjoy/Space-XX/README.md

 # space-trooper
-This is a generic space game
+This is a generic space game as a walkthrough of core Unity Engine features